-ASHA recognizes the importance of acknowledging and appropriately responding to cultural and linguistic influences across the discipline.
+ASHA has had a long-standing commitment to Diversity, Equity, and Inclusion (DEI) and recognizes the importance of acknowledging and appropriately responding to cultural and linguistic influences across the discipline.
 This grant program provides support for the infusion of multiculturalism into our clinical, educational, and professional programs; and the activities of allied/related associations and organizations.

-Applications must be submitted by May 4, 2020.
-All applications must be submitted electronically.
-Proposals receiving funding will be announced by July 31, 2020.
+Applications must be submitted by May 3, 2021.
+Proposals receiving funding will be announced by August 1, 2021.

 This RFP competition is open to clinical and/or school-based speech, language, and hearing programs; university programs; state associations; allied and related professional organizations.
 An ASHA member must serve as project director.

 Proposals must include one or more of the following dimensions of diversity: age, disability, ethnicity, gender expression/gender identity, national origin, race, religion, sex, sexual orientation, or veteran status.
 There is particular interest in proposals that respond to ASHA's Strategic Pathway to Excellence Strategic Objective 6: Increase Diversity/Equity/Inclusion (DEI) within the Association and the discipline and/or Strategic Objective 8: Increase Members' Cultural Competence.